Japan's Abe to push pacifist constitution reform after strong election win

 “The second legacy is to change the constitution,” he said.
 “You can debate whether he has a mandate but what will make or break him ... is the constitutional issue.”

-Any revision of the constitution requires support from two-thirds of the members of both chambers of parliament and a majority in a public referendum, with no minimum quorum.
+Any revision of the constitution requires support from two-thirds of the members of each chamber of parliament and a majority in a public referendum, with no minimum quorum.

-“I think that debate in parliament will begin,” said Zentaro Kamei, a senior researcher at think tank PHP Institute and a former lawmaker of Abe’s Liberal Democratic Party (LDP).
+“I think that debate in parliament will begin,” said Zentaro Kamei, a senior researcher at think tank PHP Institute and a former lawmaker in Abe’s Liberal Democratic Party (LDP).

 “But the reason given for this snap election was Abe’s proposal to change what sales tax hike revenues would be used for.
-If he starts talking about the constitution, people will say, ‘You didn’t ask me that’,” Kamei said.
+If he starts talking about the constitution, people will say, ‘you didn’t ask me that’,” Zentaro said.

 Abe proposed last May adding a clause to Article 9 to legitimise Japan’s Self-Defence Force.
 Read literally, Article 9 bans a standing military but has been interpreted to allow armed forces exclusively for self defence.